primedia/lo_auth/README.md

 Data siloing
 ----------------------

-Each token is associated with a certain security level, and can only be used to fetch data at or below that security level.
-It is possible to return a different representation of a single Rails model for each security level.

-This gives an assurance that sensitive data will not be shared except with consumers above a certain threshold of security.
+Attributes on Rails models can be restricted by security level, which is automatically assigned to each access token by LoAuth based on how the token was requested by the consumer.

 Usage for Rails
 ---------------

 LoAuth includes a generator. called "lo_auth:install".
 Type "rails g lo_auth:install" to install LoAuth into your Rails app.

-This will create files necessary to begin using LoAuth in your app.
+This will create the files necessary to begin using LoAuth in your app.
 These files are well-commented and form a minimal LoAuth integration.
-Developers are encouraged to extend the generated code to suit their application's needs.
+Developers are encouraged to study the generated code and extend it to suit their application's needs.